changcunliu/Deepfake-Detection/README.md

 python training/train.py --detector_path ./training/config/detector/xception.yaml --train_dataset "FaceForensics++" --test_dataset "Celeb-DF-v1" --no-save_ckpt --no-save_feat
 ```

+The training process conducted on an NVIDIA GeForce RTX 3090 Ti GPU, the peak memory consumption reached 14480 MB, and the total training duration was 4 hours.
+The model contains 48.28M trainable parameters and requires 204.97G FLOPs.

 ### Test

 If you want to produce the results, you can use the the [`test.py`](./training/test.py) code for evaluation.
 Here is an example: